cortexlabs/cortex/docs/deployments/apis.md

 # APIs

 Deploy your model as an API at scale.

-A python interface below can be implemented to deploy most models with Cortex.
-Specify a python `inference` file that describes how to load your model and use it to make predictions.
+Most models can be deployed by implmenting the Python interface below.
+Specify a Python `inference` file that describes how to load your model and how to use it to make predictions.
 Cortex uses the `inference` file to deploy multiple replicas that can serve your model as an API.
-Deployment parameters such as minimum replica count, maximum replica count, enabling prediction monitoring can be configured using yaml.
+Deployment parameters such as minimum replica count, maximum replica count, and prediction monitoring can be configured using yaml.

-Besides providing a python interface, Cortex can serve the following exported model formats:
+Besides providing a Python interface, Cortex can directly serve the following exported model formats:

 - [TensorFlow saved model](./tensorflow/api.md)
 - [ONNX](./onnx/api.md)

 ## Inference

-Model initialization and other setup such as downloading vocabulary or initializing a tokenizer can be defined in the `init` function.
+The `init` function can be used for model initialization and other setup such as downloading a vocabulary or initializing a tokenizer.
 The `predict` function is responsible for making an inference on a request and returning a prediction.
-The preprocessing of a request and postprocessing of model output can be done in the predict function.
+The preprocessing of a request and postprocessing of model output can also be done in the predict function.

 ```python
 import ...